Joystream/joystream/meetings/acropolis/README.md

 As a storage provider, I want to create storage tranches in order to advertise my liaison capacity.
-  -> Creating a tranche means comitting to be the liaison for it, as well as having capacity.
+  -> Creating a tranche means committing to be the liaison for it, as well as having capacity.
   -> Signing up for a tranche means having mirroring capacity and serving data.

 As a non-liaison storage provider, I want to sign up to a tranche in order to mirror and serve data.